-Home » Stock Market 1O1 » What is LTP in share market & how it is calculated?
+Home » Blogs » Stock Market 1O1 » What is LTP in the Share Market? – Definition and Calculation

 Share prices in the stock market change every second according to trades placed by investors.
 The LTP is the price at which the share was last traded.